Chart Color Schemes

 Bunyip - Garfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bunyip-Garfield's dwelling structures, as per the latest Census, were 97.9% houses and 2.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 91.1% houses and 8.9% other dwellings.
-Home ownership in Bunyip-Garfield stood at 37.4%, with mortgaged dwellings at 49.9% and rented ones at 12.7%.
-The median monthly mortgage repayment was $1,950, higher than Melbourne metro's $1,866.
-Median weekly rent in Bunyip-Garfield was $311, lower than Melbourne metro's $361.
-Nationally, Bunyip-Garfield's mortgage repayments exceeded the Australian average of $1,863, while rents were below the national figure of $375.
+In Bunyip - Garfield, as per the latest Census evaluation, 97.9% of dwellings were houses, with the remaining 2.1% consisting of semi-detached homes, apartments, and other types of dwellings.
+This contrasts with Melbourne metro's figures of 91.1% houses and 8.9% other dwellings.
+Home ownership in Bunyip - Garfield stood at 37.4%, with mortgaged properties making up 49.9% and rented dwellings comprising 12.7%.
+The median monthly mortgage repayment in the area was $1,950, surpassing Melbourne metro's average of $1,866.
+Meanwhile, the median weekly rent in Bunyip - Garfield was $311, lower than Melbourne metro's figure of $361.
+Nationally, Bunyip - Garfield's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing